gitlabhq/gitlab-runner/docs/register/index.md

 - `--access-level` creates a [protected runner](https://docs.gitlab.com/ee/ci/runners/configure_runners.html#prevent-runners-from-revealing-sensitive-information).
   - For a protected runner, use the `--access-level="ref_protected"` parameter.
   - For an unprotected runner, use `--access-level="not_protected"` or leave the value undefined.
-- `--maintenance-note` adds information related to runner maintenance.
+- `--maintenance-note` allows adding information you might find helpful for runner maintenance.
 The maximum length is 255 characters.

 ### Legacy-compatible registration process